parsiya/parsiya.net/content/page/CheatSheet.markdown

 ```

 ### Tab size 4 in Github web interface
-Yes I know Github != Git but cba to create a different category.
+Yes I know `Github != Git` but I CBA to create a different category.

 Add `?ts=4` to end of file URL.